plandes/deepnlp/doc/md/clickbate.md

   ad-hoc text.
 * Model events (i.e. when training or validation starts/end) to track model train/test time consumption using an observer pattern in `observer.conf`.
+* Vectorizer configuration, vectorizer manager and manager sets, which take data (in our case English text) and vectorize in to binary form usable by the model.
+See [the paper] for more information.
-* A [Stash] that stratifies each dataset by label and other components that enable vectorization and batching from the `feature.conf` resource library.
+* A [Stash] that stratifies each dataset by label and other components that enable batching from the `feature.conf` resource library.

 ## Code